TheAgileKnights/TheAgileKnights/LandingPage.md

 ### Imagery that stands out and will connect the user to the product.
 ### Brief biographies and photos of the project development team.
 #### Marti Lonnemann
 Hi, I'm Marti Lonnemann, a software developer and Bellarmine Student with a passion for web development.
 I love creating user-friendly applications that solve real-world problems.
-In my free time, I enjoy making music, travelling
+In my free time, I enjoy making music, travelling and hiking.
 #### Kirin Sharma
 #### Ronish Gautam
 #### Sam Kauffman